Products - Systems Analysis Tools

 All tools (computer code, example data, and instructions) are available on the GitHub platform free of charge.

 Products - IDF_CC

 IDF_CC is a web-based intensity-duration-frequency tool to update and adapt local extreme rainfall statistics to climate change.
 Anyone can access and use the tool free of charge, including water managers, municipal infrastructure professionals, provincial and federal government agencies, researchers, consultants and non-profit groups.
 The IDF_CC tool is pre-loaded with approximately 700 Environment Canada rain stations.
 Users can select any rain station that has 10 or more years of data and develop IDF curves based on historical data and curves that are adjusted to reflect climate change.
-Results can be generated for a future time period up to the year 2100 based on 24 Global Climate Models (GCMs) that simulate various climate conditions to local rainfall data and three future climate scenarios ranging from low to high severity.
+Results can be generated for a future time period up to the year 2100 based on 18 Global Climate Model datasets that simulate various climate conditions to local rainfall data and three future climate scenarios ranging from low to high severity (RCP2.6, RCP4.5 and RCP8.5).
 Users can generate results for either pre-loaded Environment Canada rain stations or for user-created rain stations.